mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 Sometimes the voices in deepfakes sound a little fake — other times, it is hard to tell.
 Can anyone trust what they hear ever again?

 Create your own strange or spooky voices by coding the Fake Voices app below.
-These voices are not true deepfakes because they do not use artificial intelligence, but they are still pretty good!
+These voices are not true deepfakes because they do not use artificial intelligence, but they are pretty good!

 The tutorial already has some code to get you started.
-When you are done, try modifying the design and function of your app to perform some useful task in your life.
+When you are done, try modifying the design and function of your app to perform a useful task in your life.
 You can also explore fake voices that use artificial intelligence using the links at the end.

-You can use either an iOS or Android phone/tablet to test this app, but a Chomebook will not work as the mobile device because of the way it handles speech recognition.
+Use either an iOS or Android phone/tablet to test this app, but a Chromebook will not work as a test device because of the way it handles speech recognition.
 If you have never used App Inventor before, check out “Set Up Your Computer” and “Get to Know App Inventor” below for a quick overview.

 This tutorial was inspired by the YR Media stories <a href="https://interactive.yr.media/double-take-four-deepfake-scenarios/" target="_blank">Four Deepfake Scenarios</a> and the <a href="https://yr.media/podcasts/fake-ish/" target="_blank"> Fake-Ish Podcast: Getting Real about Imposter Syndrome and Other Ways We Feel Fake</a>.

 # Set Up Your Computer
 <div class="setup noemulator" id="connect_app"></div>

 # Get to Know App Inventor

 ## Check out the App Inventor Screens
 With App Inventor, anyone can create real apps for phones and tablets for free.
-There are two main parts of App Inventor: the <strong>Designer</strong> view and the <strong>Blocks</strong> editor.
+There are two main parts: the <strong>Designer</strong> view and the <strong>Blocks</strong> editor.

-In the <b>Designer</b> view, add components to your app and lay out how it will look.
-(You can click on the images below to make them larger.)
+In the <b>Designer</b> view, you can add components to your app and lay out how it will look.
+(Click the images below to make them larger.)

 ![The Designer view of App Inventor has an image of a phone with an app.](../images/Fake_Voices/designer_view.jpg){:.enlargeImage}